The multi-dimensional halo assembly bias can be preserved when enhancing halo properties with HALOSCOPE: Introduction

 The paper is organised as follows.
 Section~\ref{sec:sim} describes the specifications of the set of simulations that are used in this paper.
 It also introduces the dark matter haloes in the simulations and their properties.
-Section~\ref{sec:method} introduces the mathematical framework of our algorithm (\hs, - HALO propertieS having COvariance Preserved with Environment) to predict multidimensional distribution and assembly bias of halo properties.
+Section~\ref{sec:method} introduces the mathematical framework of our algorithm, \hs\ (HALO propertieS having COvariance Preserved with Environment), used to predict the multi-dimensional distribution and AB of halo properties.
 This code is publicly available\footnote{\url{https://github.com/computationalAstroUAM/haloscope}}.
-In Section~\ref{sec:resultshalo} we show how \hs can be used on poorly resolved haloes from a LR simulation to recover the properties and associated correlations of haloes from a high-resolution simulation.
-In Section~\ref{sec:galaxy}, using an HOD with assembly bias modelling, we show how poorly resolved haloes can affect the modelling of galaxy clustering and how our algorithm can be used to improve it.
-We conclude the paper in Section~\ref{sec:conclusion}.
+In Sect.~\ref{sec:resultshalo} we show how \hs can be used on poorly resolved haloes from a LR simulation to recover the properties and associated correlations of haloes from a high-resolution (HR) simulation.
+In Sect.~\ref{sec:galaxy}, using an HOD with AB modelling, we show how poorly resolved haloes can affect the modelling of galaxy clustering and how our algorithm can be used to improve it.
+We conclude in Sect.~\ref{sec:conclusion}.